jeremykpark/aiq-mem0ai-config-samples/README.md

 To view if it is installed, use the command:

 aiq info components -q "memory"

 ## Workflow Config updates

-Update your workflows config with the following options:

-## How to use in workflow
+There is a sample config folder that shows how I used the config to setup the file for my local use.
+Please modify the memory and llm section to point to your local instances.

+## Links

 More information on using memory in agentiq can be found here:

-## Links

 Nvidia AgentIQ Documentation - https://docs.nvidia.com/agentiq/latest/index.html
 Mem0 Documentation - https://docs.mem0.ai/overview